Adolf Loos: Poor health

 All his life, Loos suffered from a hearing impairment.
 When he was a child, he was deaf.
 He only acquired partial hearing at the age of 12.
+By the time he was 50 he was again nearly deaf.
 In 1918 Loos was diagnosed with cancer.
 His stomach, appendix and part of his intestine were removed.
-By the time he was 50 he was nearly deaf.

 Child sexual abuse

 In 1928 Loos was disgraced by a pedophilia scandal in Vienna.
 He had commissioned young girls, aged 8 to 10, from poor families to act as models in his studio.
 The indictment stated that Loos had exposed himself and forced his young models to participate in sexual acts.
-He was found partially guilty in a court decision of 1928.
-In 2008 the original case record was rediscovered and confirmed the accusation.
+He was found guilty of inducing minors to commit indecent acts by drawing them in indecent positions but acquitted of the other charges in a court decision of 1928.
+In 2008, the original case record was rediscovered and confirmed the accusation.

 Death and legacy

 Adolf Loos exhibited early signs of dementia around the time of his court proceedings.
 A few months before his death he suffered a stroke.
 He died aged 62 on 23 August 1933 in Kalksburg near Vienna.
 Loos's body was taken to Vienna's Zentralfriedhof to rest among the great artists and musicians of the city, including Schoenberg, Altenberg and Kraus, some of his closest friends and associates.

 Through his writings and his groundbreaking projects in Vienna, Loos was able to influence other architects and designers, and the early development of Modernism.
 His careful selection of materials, passion for craftsmanship and use of 'Raumplan'—the considered ordering and size of interior spaces based on function—are still admired.